inkandfeet/inkshop/README.md

 Sell and provide access to digital products - both downloads and ones you're hosting, all from a single domain.

+(?)
 Authentication and encrypted storage for users to save data using your products, automatically included. (via by [inkDB](https://github.com/inkandfeet/inkdb))
+(Need to decide the best way to integrate this.)

 Turn-key integration with Stripe.